Department of Biochemistry and Molecular Biology

 Figure 4.
 A bioluminescent squid from the deep ocean.
 Some squid can project luminous clouds from their mouths, and also have spectacular photophores (light emitting tissue).
 From the Bioluminescence Web Page.

 Bioluminescent organisms are found world-wide, for example the so-called "phosphorescence" in sea-water is observed in all oceans, particularly densely in bays and coral reefs, where high concentrations of nutrients promote blooms of the responsible organisms.
 One location in Puerto Rico named the Bioluminescent Bay

 , is well known for spectacular displays of this dinoflagellate luminescence.
 "Red Tides" are often blooms of luminescent phytoplankton.

-A great variety of firefly species are found in the temperate to tropical regions of the Americas and parts of S.E.
+A great variety of firefly species are found in the temperate to tropical regions of the Americas, in China, and S.E.
 Asia.
 Several types of glow-worm have been identified in North America, Europe, and Australasia.
 Interestingly, some species of bioluminescent organisms are luminous in one location and not in another, e.g., the "Midshipman Fish", Porichthys notatus

 .
 The luminescence of one population of this species has been postulated to relate to the availability in that particular area of a dietary source required for the light reaction.
 Around Japan, the firefly squid (Watasenia

 ) displays spectacular luminescence, and is found in large numbers in restricted localities.
 Small crustaceans such as ostracods, are also found in abundance in Japanese coastal waters.